 These Interim Standing Orders should be read in conjunction with the Council's Standing Orders and Procedure Rules within the Constitution.
-The 2020 Regulations, made under section 78 of the 2020 Act, apply notwithstanding any other legislation or current or pre-existing standing orders or any other rules of the Council governing meetings.
+The 2020 Regulations, made under section 78 of the 2020 Act and subsequent legislation applies notwithstanding any other legislation or current or pre-existing standing orders or any other rules of the Council governing meetings.